Social Order Maintenance Act

 6. If a person in charge of a sex trade venue commits the crimes in the preceding subparagraph and has been convicted, the venue’s license shall be revoked or void.

-7. A sex service provider shall be registered, licensed and undergo health checkup periodically.
-The person in charge of a sex trade venue shall be responsible for urging sex service providers at the venue thereof to have periodical health checkup.
+7. A sex service provider shall be registered, licensed, and undergo health checkups periodically.
+The person in charge of a sex trade venue shall be responsible for urging sex service providers at the venue thereof to have periodic health checkups.

-9. If a sex service provider is discovered to have been infected with diseases described in the preceding subparagraph through health checkup, their licenses shall be suspended and they will be notified to receive treatment.
+9. If a sex service provider is discovered to have been infected with diseases described in the preceding subparagraph through health checkup, their licenses shall be suspended, and they will be legally notified to receive treatment.
 Their licenses will be returned as soon as they are fully cured.

-10. Advertising in public or publicly accessible places with the intention to soliciting sex trade or procuring sex trade is prohibited.
+10. Advertising in public places or publicly accessible places with the intention of soliciting sex trade or procuring sex trade is prohibited.

-A venue where sex trade had been conducted in accordance with respective self-governing ordinances enacted by municipal or county (city) governments before articles of this Act amended came into force on November 04, 2011 may continue to operate at the same venue.
+A venue where sex trade had been conducted in accordance with respective self-governing ordinances enacted by municipal or county (city) governments before amendments to this Act came into force on November 04, 2011, may continue to operate at the same venue.

 Article 231 of the Criminal Code shall not apply to a person who conducts sex trade in accordance with the regulations described in the preceding two paragraphs.

-Municipal or county (city) governments shall provide assistance for sex service providers described in Articles 80,and Paragraphs 1 and 2 of this Article to seek other jobs or refer them to join job training.
+Municipal or county (city) governments shall assist sex service providers described in Articles 80, and Paragraphs 1 and 2 of this Article to seek other jobs or refer them to join job training.

 Article 92